shiveshnavin/ifct2017.github.io/read/ketogenic.md

 When you [eat carbs], the [blood sugar rises], causing hormone [insulin] to be [released].
 This hormone commands body cells to either [use glucose], or [store it as fat].
-It also [decreases leptin response] and [prevents fat cells from being used], leading to more [hunger after meal].
-[Regular high carb consumption] thus means more hunger, [insulin resistance] and [obesity].
+It also decreases [leptin response] and [prevents fat cells] from being used, leading to more [hunger after meal].
+Regular [high carb consumption] thus means more hunger, [insulin resistance] and [obesity].

 [eat carbs]: https://www.niddk.nih.gov/health-information/diabetes/overview/diet-eating-physical-activity/carbohydrate-counting